Samasource/factotum/README.md

 - Support for different cloud providers (currently AWS and GCP)
   - Automatically authenticate with cloud provider
   - Automatically retrieve kubectl cluster contexts
-- Multiple automatically mounted volumes to simplify interfacing container with host machine (ie: your local home folder, ~/.ssh...)
+- Configurable mounted volumes to simplify interfacing container with host machine (ie: your local home folder, ~/.ssh...)
 - Automatic injection of local files into specific locations in container (ie: to persist outside container all your important config files across sessions/installs)
 - ZSH shell with nice prompt showing current kubectl context/namespace and git status, as well as tab-completion for multiple CLIs